alumiboti5590/software-workshop/README.md

 We will spend the next bit looking through the code for the [Prototype project][6].
 Most of this code is directly from the past two year's robots, minus some commenting down for the purpose of knowing what is happening.

+## Before Kickoff

+1. Be super familiar with all the packages and files in the [prototype project][6], and try to understand what most of the code actually does.
+2. Go through the [WPI Screensteps][1] a bit, and learn about how to do some basic tasks like the Java basics, using sensors/actuators (like Talon speed controllers and Gyros), and especially **Command Based Programming**.
+3. If time allows it, look into [Vision Processing][8].
+We want to have a kickass autonomous, and having vision processing is the only way we'll achieve it!

 [1]: https://wpilib.screenstepslive.com/s/4485/m/13809
 [2]: https://eclipse.org/downloads/